Get Started

 It is collected through passive observation of behavior on your website, cookies installed on your visitors’ browsers, and code installed on media assets.

 It is mainly used for advertising, landing page optimization, customer experience optimization, and retargeting.
-An estimated 87% of firms use first-party audience data as their primary source of information collection, making it the most popular of the 4 types of audience data.
+An estimated 80% of marketers use first-party audience data as their primary source of information collection, making it the most popular of the 4 types of audience data.

 Types of First-Party Data